Bart-Mangled Banner: Plot

 The Simpsons are later asked to appear on a talk show and tell their side of the story.
 Homer advises Marge to not take it too far.
-However, the host asks, instead, "What part of America do you hate most?" (an example of the fallacy of many questions).
-Marge says that, if by Americans you mean loud mouth talkshow hosts which everyone seems to be, then yes she DOES hate the Americans.
-She also said that she is well liked in Springfield, prompting the host to say that Springfield hates the US.
-The US then turns their back on Springfield (though there is widespread celebration in praise of Springfield in the Middle East), so Mayor Quimby frantically decides to change the name of Springfield to "Liberty-ville."
-Everything in town is quickly patriotized; the traffic light colors are changed to red, white, and blue, and everything costs $17.76.
+However, due to the several misunderstandings, the host declares that Springfield hates the US.
+The US then turns their back on Springfield (though there is widespread celebration in praise of Springfield in the Middle East), so Mayor Quimby frantically decides to change the name of Springfield to "Libertyville."
+Everything in town is quickly patriotized; the traffic light colors are changed to red, white, and blue, everything costs $17.76., Apu starts selling Homeland Noodles with Uncle Sam Balls and changes his octuplets' names to "Lincoln", "Freedom", "Condoleezza", "Coke", "Pepsi", "Manifest Destiny", "Apple Pie" and "Superman", claiming their previous names to be "pre-witchhunt", and the family's last name to McGillicuddy.
 While at church, Lisa speaks her opinion about patriotism, and the Simpsons are arrested by SWAT, in violation of the "Government Knows Best Act."

 The Simpsons are taken to the "Ronald Reagan Re-education Center", a prison which houses Michael Moore, the Dixie Chicks, Elmo, Al Franken, and Bill Clinton, as well as a man who moans "My only crime was driving a van full of explosives in from Canada!".
 Marge feels bad that she took it too far after Homer warned her not to.
 With some help from the last-registered Democrat, the Simpsons escape the prison (in a parody of the escape scene from The Blues Brothers), but realize that the re-education center is actually Alcatraz Prison.
 While they are swimming to land (choosing to swim to Oakland instead of San Francisco because they "aren't made of money"), they are picked up by a French freighter and are brought to France.
 They are well adjusted, but still miss the United States, mainly because it is where all their stuff is.
 They then move back to the US dressed as 19th century immigrants from Europe where Homer speaks of plans of integration into the United States.